DaphneMoon06/DaphneMoon06.github.io/resume.md

 ## Experience
 ### Study Session Leader, Cal Poly
 Febraury 2022- present
 Lead study groups in general chemistry, biology, and calculus for other students at Cal Poly.
-Weekly lessen planning and group work is required for success in leading a session.
+Weekly lesson planning and group work is required for success in leading a session.

 ### Centec Engineering, Newport Beach, CA — Administrative Intern
 July 20, 2021 - August 31, 2021